ChiragAgg5k/suraksha-ai/docs/milestone 2.md

 ![Use Case Diagram](./use-case-diagram.png)

 - **Activity Diagram**
-  The overall flow and exchanges between the user, the SPOT AI system, and security staff are depicted in the activity diagram.
+  The overall flow and exchanges between the user, the SuRक्षा system, and security staff are depicted in the activity diagram.
 Initially, the user needs to log in with their existing account or create a new one in order to use the system.

   The user chooses and configures the camera settings if they choose to configure CCTV cameras.
 At that point, the system simultaneously detects flames, anomalies, and objects.
 In addition, it provides updates, processes data in real time, and updates the admin dashboard and mobile app.